 - Create a virtualenv in the package.

 ./bin/pip install -r requirements.txt

 If you have a working Plone instance, you can install plugin by adding the project files to the scr directory:

 Plone is based on Zope server and will not run as root user.

 If you intend to run it as root user, you must supply effective-user directive.
 In order to do so, add effective-user <username> line to ./parts/instance/etc/zope.conf.

-- In the scr directory create the onlyoffice.connector directory.
+- In the scr directory create the onlyoffice.plone directory.

-- Put your project files received by Git into the onlyoffice.connector directory.
+- Put your project files received by Git into the onlyoffice.plone directory.

 - Edit the buildout.cfg file: